Lesser siren: Habitat

 Sirens are likely to be found in ponds near other intermittent wetlands.
-They usually inhabit swamps and ponds, and can survive in dry ponds for up to two years by a process called “aestivating”.
+They usually inhabit swamps and ponds, and can survive in dry ponds for up to two years by aestivating.
 Sirens are considered poor overland dispersers because they rarely leave the water, so their geographical distribution is largely determined by pond connectivity and biotic interactions.

 Lesser sirens are aquatic salamanders, but their ability to withstand factors like dehydration allows them to have good survival skills in their ephemeral habitats.
 Sirens are able to osmoregulate and produce a mucoid cocoon during aestivation, which greatly reduces dehydration and electrolyte stress.
 Their small legs enable them to move on dry land for short periods of time.

 Geographic distribution

 The lesser siren is found in the United States and Mexico, primarily from Virginia to Florida, west to Texas, ranging into northeastern Mexico as far as Veracruz, and north to Illinois and southwest Michigan.
 Multiple specimens have recently been rediscovered in Michigan after a 60-year absence.
 Lesser sirens only occur in permanent wetlands, whereas other salamander and frog species can occupy a range of dry and wetlands.
 Lesser sirens are top predators in permanent wetlands.
 They can quickly colonize and become dominant consumers in new ponds such as those constructed by beavers.
 Their ability to aestivate and burrow in soft sediments and live in dense aquatic vegetation in shallow waters facilitates their dominance.
-In addition, the species’ high productivity, high fecundity, and rapid growth to early sexual maturity allows it reach a high density quickly and easily, and thus establish dominance in the habitat.
+In addition, the species' high productivity, high fecundity, and rapid growth to early sexual maturity allows it reach a high density quickly and easily, and thus establish dominance in the habitat.